Consensys/docs-gha/spelling/README.md

 ## Vale and YAML

-Vale needs a parser to handle linting YAMLs.
-This is (possibly/probably) why there is an additional ini file [vale-star.ini](vale-star.ini).
+In the strict sense vale doesn't parse yaml or json, however, there is a fall through case where it handles files (anything) as text.
+This is used with the [vale-star.ini](vale-star.ini).